nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 This method actually works very nicely.
-You can find the code for this in the `run_gradient_ascent` function [in the repo](https://github.com/nickmccleery/autodiff-example/blob/main/src/example.py), and you can see it in action
+You can find the code for this in the `run_gradient_ascent` function [in the repo](https://github.com/nickmccleery/autodiff-example/blob/main/src/example.py), and you can see it in action here—telling you what a first year engineering student could tell you without a moment's hesitation, but with more
-here:
+steps:

+{{<figure src="/images/blog/05/MOIGradientAscent.gif"
-{{< figure src="/images/blog/05/MOIGradientAscent.gif" title="Projected gradient ascent on I-beam section">}}
+title="Projected gradient ascent on I-beam section" class="rounded margin">}}

 ### Summary

 I hope that all makes sense.
-The provided example shows how automatic differentation lets us get analytically correct partial derivatives of a function we might be interested in, without having to compute any derivatives by hand, then it shows how we might use those partial derivatives in combination with some optimisation method to arrive at a good solution to vaguely realistic engineering design optimisation problem.
+The provided example shows how automatic differentiation lets us get analytically correct partial derivatives of a function we might be interested in, without having to compute any derivatives by hand, then it shows how we might use those partial derivatives in combination with some optimisation method to arrive at a good solution to vaguely realistic engineering design optimisation problem.